Marry Me Again: Production

 The film was announced in March 1953 based on a story by producer Alex Gottlieb with Windsor and Cummings attached from the beginning.
 Gottlieb made the film independently for RKO.
 Filming started June 9, 1953.
+Cummings had previously appeared in another film for Tashlin.

 Release

 Marry Me Again premiered at the Oprheum Theatre in Seattle on September 23, 1953 and grossed $5,000 in one week.
 It was released nationally October 22, 1953.